My NA6 Miata!

 and you ll also have to change the diff bearings (cost around 70 euros)

-and of course use brand new oil.
+and of course use brand new diff oil.

 ................................................................................

-especialy on the Mk1 and it turns out to be a
+especially on the Mk1 and it turns out to be a

-neverending saga, battling with money and weight as well.
+never ending saga, battling with money and weight as well.

-First aditions were the lower il-motorsport braces
+First additions were the lower IL-motorsport braces

 front and rear... (and yes, I did paint em silver!)